bkjoh/representations-privacy-policy/windows/index.md

 **Effective date:** 2026-05-16

-This Privacy Policy applies to **Representations** on Windows, package identity `BenjaminJohnson.Representations`, published by **Benjamin Johnson**.
+This Privacy Policy applies to **Representations: Binary & Hex** on Windows, package identity `BenjaminJohnson.Representations`, published by **Benjamin Johnson**.

 ## Summary

-Representations is an offline Windows reference application for browsing and searching number-base, Unicode scalar value, and Unicode Transformation Format-8 (UTF-8) representation data.
+Representations: Binary & Hex is an offline Windows reference application for browsing and searching number-base, Unicode scalar value, and Unicode Transformation Format-8 (UTF-8) representation data.
 The application is designed to work locally on your device and does not transmit user data off the device.

 ## Data collection